Experience Life Inside a Snow Globe on a Winter Weekend in Alpena Michigan

 Alpena Light

-It was difficult to see the lighthouse because many of the entrances to get to the lighthouse were closed off.
+It was difficult to see the lighthouse because many of the entrances to the lighthouse were closed off.
 We were able to park at the Bay View Park area which had a pier.
 You could walk out to see the lighthouse from a distance.
 As we walked on the pier, we saw a few brave fishermen who like to freeze it up while ice fishing.

 The pier had some informational panels along the way if you’re interested in learning more about Lake Huron.
 I will say the pictures made me want to come back in the summer!
 They have opportunities for kayaking and looking at the shipwrecks down at the bottom.
 I can’t wait to see those.